hantsy/jakartaee11-sandbox/docs/data.md

 mvn clean verify -Parq-glassfish-managed
 ```

+> [!NOTE]
-> [NOTE]: Currently, several tests still fail to run because some fixes from the upstream JNoSQL Jakarta Persistence project have not been applied to the GlassFish repository.
+> Currently, several tests are still failing because some fixes from the upstream JNoSQL Jakarta Persistence project have not been applied to the GlassFish repository.
 I have created some GitHub issues for the GlassFish project to track future updates.